maaretp/talks/course_python_for_testers.md

 # Python for Testing

-*Duration: 2 days, in four half-day chunks spread over 2 months*
+*Length: 2 days, in four half-day chunks spread over 2 months*

 **Script things of value for testing purposes or write test automation in python.
 Focus on practical knowledge and learning by doing.
 Set up a programming environment, work with logs, programmatically drive interfaces, set up reusable structures for your tests and generate test data.**